zdoom-docs/staging/md/Api/Events/ReplaceEvent.md

 struct ReplaceEvent clearScope version("2.4");

 <!-- api-definition -->
-The information for a [StaticEventHandler].[CheckReplacement] event.
+The information for a [`StaticEventHandler.CheckReplacement`] event.
 You can mutate the variables in this event to change the result of replacement checking.